otavioschwanck/mood-nvim/README.md

 - Test Runner
 - Fully customizable by user (plugins, settings, LSP)
 - Find In Folder helpers: Find inside models, controller, etc using keybindngs.
 See `config.lua` (`SPC f p`) for more examples.
 You can define your own custom finders.
-- Terminal Framework that can:
+- TMUX Framework with `tmux-awesome-manager` that can:
   - You can bind terminal commands in your `config.lua` (`SPC f p`).
-  - You can configure if this command is unique or not, if its unique, when press the mapping again, it will focus instead opening a new.
-  - Useful for commands such as rails console, server, sidekiq, yarn start, generate, etc. (Examples on `user.vim`)
+  - Useful for commands such as rails console, server, sidekiq, yarn start, generate, etc. (Examples on `config.lua`)
   - You can define server terminal commands for each project and run with a single command.
-  - You can run the terminal server command in all tmux windows (awesome to start server in multiple projects at same time)

 # Demo